Intergenerational Communications in the Workplace

 Personalize Your Communications

 Everyone wants to feel valued, and sometimes, it’s easy to find yourself only celebrating certain groups.
 Don’t fall into the trap where the only recognition an employee receives is when they’re retiring.
-“Something simple like a Happy Birthday email or recognition of a work anniversary can go a long way to making people feel valued in the work environment,” shares Kristin Boyd-Edwards, CEL Content Strategist.
+“Something simple like a Happy Birthday email or recognition of a work anniversary can go a long way to making people feel valued in the work environment,” shares our CEL Content Team.
 “Think about celebrating your employees on social media.
 Give them a little recognition for their great work, and at the same time, you’re developing your digital footprint, showcasing how you value and support employees.
 It’s a win-win for the employee and your organization.”

 Adapt Your Communication Styles